4 UNESCO sites and museum villages of Arbanassi, Bansko, Old Plovdiv, Kazanlak, Melnik.

 Day 5: PLOVDIV (80 km)

-Morning sightseeing tour of Plovdiv, including the Old City museum town, visit the Roman Theatre/ 2nd c.
-A.D./, the St. Constantine and Helena Church and others.
+First, a morning sightseeing tour of Plovdiv.
+Visit the Roman Theatre/ 2nd c.
+A.D./and the St. Constantine and Helena Church.
 Stroll the narrow cobbled streets and admire the peaceful atmosphere of the Old town.
 Lunch in the garden of the traditional restaurant Paldin, built from the Roman fortified wall in Old Town.
 After lunch, we will visit workshops of local artisans to learn about Bulgarian crafts, especially pottery.

-You can talk to the craftsman, watch them work and can even try to make something yourself.
-Drive onward to Veliko Tarnovo, the capital city of the Second Bulgarian Kingdom (12-14th c.).
+You can talk to the craftsman and watch them work Drive onward to Veliko Tarnovo, the capital city of the Second Bulgarian Kingdom (12-14th c.).